May's Conservatives to fall short of majority - YouGov

-LONDON British Prime Minister Theresa May's Conservatives will fail to achieve a parliamentary majority in Thursday's national election, pollster YouGov said, although several other surveys suggest her party will win comfortably.
+LONDON (Reuters) - British Prime Minister Theresa May's Conservatives will fail to achieve a parliamentary majority in Thursday's national election, pollster YouGov said, although several other surveys suggest her party will win comfortably.

 May's Conservatives will garner 42 percent of the vote and win 302 seats in the 650-seat chamber, ahead of the opposition Labour Party which will gain 38 percent and secure 269 lawmakers, YouGov said on its website.